Skip to main content

 Are you an entrepreneurial thinker, looking to launch your own start-up and see your innovative ideas take flight?
 Maybe you’re working in the arts and ready to upskill or take your career to the next level.

 If you are creative, curious and seeking a new challenge – the MA Arts Leadership and Fundraising programme is for you.
-This one-year, blended Master of Arts focuses on contemporary arts practice to prepare you for a sustainable career in the performing and production arts.
+Offered as either a one-year full-time or two-year part-time, the blended Master of Arts focuses on contemporary arts practice to prepare you for a sustainable career in the performing and production arts.

 You’ll position your practice in relation to emerging industry contexts, policy environments and ethical and wellbeing responsibilities as a leader, maker, manager or producer.